WoollyinWalesIT/jomres/libraries/jomres/cms_specific/wordpress/cms_plugin/readme.txt

 == Changelog ==

-You can not install this file through the Wordpress installer features.

-Instead we recommend that you visit the [Downloads](https://www.jomres.net/download) page on our site to see the options available to you.

 [Changelog](https://www.jomres.net/support/changelog)

-== Changelog link ==
-For the full Jomres changelog [please click here](https://www.jomres.net/support/changelog).

 == Credits ==
-* Many thanks to [Aladar Barthi](http://www.jomres-extras.com/) for your support of Jomres users, and [Rodrigo Rocco](http://jomres-plugins.com) for your continuing efforts in supporting Jomres users on the forum!
+* Many thanks to [Rodrigo Rocco](http://jomres-plugins.com) for your continuing support and bug finding/fixing!
+* To [Donnacha MacGloinn](https://www.wordskill.com/) for your insight and suggestions and
+* Thank you to my many users who continue to support the project as it evolves through the years.